Bytez-com/docs/README.md

 client = Bytez("YOUR BYTEZ KEY HERE")
 ```

+All users are provided with 100 credits worth of free compute per month!

 ## Bytez Model Playground
 You can play with models without having to write any code by visiting [Bytez](https://bytez.com/models)